KazeLiyue/KazeLiyue/README.md

-- 👋 Hi, I’m @KazeLiyue
+- 👋 Hi, I’m Kaze
-- 👀 I’m interested in ...
+- 👀 I’m interested in ?
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Golang
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Gizmo_OAO
-- 📫 How to reach me ...
+- 📫 How to reach me reach out your hand

 <!---
 KazeLiyue/KazeLiyue is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.